koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

   }
 ```

-Let's run test again.
-The test has been passed!
+The first test has been passed!

 ## Create a directory

 Let's move on to the next test.
 The next test is "should be able to create a directory".

-Let's run the test. the test is failed.
+the test is failed.

 In order to pass the test, I'm going to write logic for `directory` component.
 At first, I extract a code to get a target file as `targetPath`.

 ```ts